 One of the most fragile specimens in the National Museum's National Historical Collection is a whole preserved body of a thylacine.
 The thylacine is an extinct carnivorous marsupial, commonly known as the Tasmanian tiger.

 There is no information about how or where this specimen was collected.
 It is part of the MacKenzie collection of wet specimens, which includes various other thylacine organs and parts.

 The last well-documented capture of a wild thylacine was in 1930, and this animal was probably collected around that time.

 The same year, surveyor Selby Wilson caught an adult male thylacine with the faded markings of an old animal.
-Its skin is now also part of the Museum's collection, along with a pelt acquired in 2019.
+Its pelt is also part of the Museum's collection, along with a pelt acquired in 2019.